 - The best way to pack fragile items is usually with bubble wrap

 - Use extra protection for large, odd-shaped, or extra-delicate items

 - Transport things like large mirrors vertically

-Now that you know how to pack fragile items when moving, the next step is to hire a moving company that is sure to take good care of all those items during loading and transport.
+Now that you’ve learned these tips for moving fragile items, the next step is to hire a moving company that is sure to take good care of all those items during loading and transport.
 Call us here at Tiger Moving & Storage in New Jersey for the service level you need to ensure safe transport of all of your belongings.